ahmed12gh/notes/Medical School/Pre Medidical school/Genetices.md

 ### Types of relations between dominant traits
 - complete dominance : means only one One trait only shows in the phenotype of the organism such as a flower showing red color only ==Rr== .
 - co-dominant : means both dominant  traits from both parents are shown in the offsping  eg. a flowr having blue and red petels ==RB==.
-- Incomplete (blend): in whihch the flower become purple .
+- Incomplete (blend): in whihch the flower become purple .z